 10 Things You Should Do While Movers are Moving

-If you live in a bigger home, it may take a while to pack all of your stuff.
-It's important that you know how to properly pack and label your things for a stress-free move.
+It may take a while to pack all of your furniture and belongings, which is why it's important that you know how to properly pack and label your things for a stress-free move.

 While movers are happy to help you move all of your belongings, try to avoid buying new stuff a day before the move.